 View of Udo from a scooter:

-We drove along the coast starting from Cheonjin Port in an anti-clockwise direction.
+We travelled along the coast starting from Cheonjin Port in an anti-clockwise direction.
 It’s hard to believe this small island has so much to offer.
 This place invoked a feeling that says don’t rush right from the moment we stepped off the ferry.
 So we took a leisurely drive with windows down to enjoy the cool spring breeze and the beautiful scenery.

 Along the way we stopped by Jimmy’s Ice-Cream, popular with tourists for its creamy ice cream topped with locally grown peanuts Udo is famous for.
 Not to be missed.

 There are many restaurants in Udo so we were spoilt for choice.
-Since the weather was nice we decided to order takeway burger and fries from a small cafe and had a picnic lunch by a gazebo near Biyang-do overlooking the Sea of Japan.
+Since the weather was nice we decided to order takeaway burger and fries from a small cafe and had a picnic lunch by a gazebo near Biyang-do overlooking the Sea of Japan.
 After lunch we spent most of our time at picturesque Geommeolle Beach sipping coffee at Dennis Cafe to enjoy the panoramic view.
 The cafe is fully air-conditioned, great for cooling off on a hot day.

 What to See on Udo